Which Tech Career Is Right For Me in 2026?

 Just like with other roles on this list, formal education in computer science or a related field can provide a good starting point.
 However, the majority of cybersecurity professionals either start with IT roles and transition into cybersecurity with specialized certifications and practical experience, or they start in the role from scratch.

-If this sounds like a career for you and you're keen on some digital cops and robbers, then check out our complete Cybersecurity career path here.
+If this sounds like a career for you and you're keen on some digital cops and robbers, then check out our complete Cybersecurity career path here or read this guide for an indepth look.

 Option #5.
 Machine Learning and AI